SALVADOR DALÍ HOUSE MUSEUM

 He said he was born of an egg.
 His wife Gala too.
 Dalí, or Salvador Domingo Felipe Jacinto Dalí i Domènech, 1st Marquess of Dalí de Púbol to use his full title, was the most important Surrealist painter to emerge from Spain, and perhaps the world, in the 20th century.
 His superior technical skill coupled with his striking image making have secured him a seat in the Pantheon of great artists.

-Dalí was not born in Cadaqués but in Figueres, a 45 minutes drive away.
-The industrious Mayor of Figueres approached Dalí before his death to ask its most famous citizen to donate a work.
-Dalí said he wont give him a work, he will give him an entire museum.
-And so Dalí put Figueres on the ‘places to visit’ map of Spain.
-And with almost 2 million visitors a year, it is the third most visited museum after the Prado and Reina Sofia.
-Considering those are both in Madrid where the population is almost 7 million inhabitants in comparison with Figueres which has just under 50,000 inhabitants, that is a remarkable feat.
-Now that is Surreal.
+Dalí was not born in Cadaqués, but in Figueres, a forty five minute drive away.
+The industrious mayor of Figueres approached Dalí before his death to ask its most famous citizen to donate a single work.
+Dalí responded that he would not give a single work, he would give an entire museum.
+And so Dalí placed Figueres firmly on the cultural map of Spain.
+With almost two million visitors a year, it is now the third most visited museum in the country after the Prado and the Reina Sofia.
+Considering both of those are in Madrid, a city with nearly seven million inhabitants, while Figueres has just under fifty thousand, that is a remarkable achievement.